-Propos al Board's Voting Recommendation 1.
-Election of Directors (Proposal 1): The election of three Class II directors to serve a three-year term.
-Based upon the recommendation of our nominating and corporate governance committee, our board of directors has nominated and recommends for re-election as Class II directors the following persons: • Marsha A. Chandler, Ph.D. • Bruce A. Huebner • Ivor Royston, M.D.
-For 2.
-Ratification of the Appointment of Independent Registered Public Accounting Firm (Proposal 2): The ratification of the appointment of Mayer Hoffman McCann P.C. as our independent registered public accounting firm for the year ending December 31, 2018.
+Propos u Board's Voting Recommendation 1.
+Election of Directors (Proposal 1): The election of one Class I director to serve a three-year term ending at our 2023 annual meeting of stockholders.
+Based upon the recommendation of our nominating and corporate governance committee, our board of directors has nominated and recommends for re-election as Class I director the following person: Bruce E. Gerhardt For 2.
+Ratification of the Appointment of Independent Registered Public Accounting Firm (Proposal 2): The ratification of the appointment of Mayer Hoffman McCann P.C. as our independent registered public accounting firm for the year ending December 31, 2020.
 For 3.
-Approve our 2013 Amended and Restated Equity Incentive Plan, as amended (Proposal 3): The approval of amendments to our 2013 Amended and Restated Equity Incentive Plan, as amended, as further described in Proposal 3.
+Approval of an amendment to our 2013 Amended and Restated Equity Incentive Plan, as amended (Proposal 3): The approval of an amendment to our 2013 Amended and Restated Equity Incentive Plan, as amended, to, among things, increase the number of shares authorized for issuance under such plan by 7,300,000 shares, as further described in Proposal 3.
 For 4.
-Effect a reverse stock split of our common stock at a ratio in the range of 1:20 to 1:30, such ratio to be determined in the discretion of our board of directors (Proposal 4): The approval of an amendment to our Certificate of Amendment of Certificate of Incorporation to effect a reverse stock split of our common stock at a ratio in the range of 1:20 to 1:30, such ratio to be determined in the discretion of our board of directors.
+Approval of an amendment to our Certificate of Incorporation to Effect a reverse stock split of our common stock at a ratio in the range of 1:5 to 1:30, with such ratio to be determined in the discretion of our board of directors (Proposal 4): The approval of an amendment to our Certificate of Incorporation to effect a reverse stock split of our common stock at a ratio in the range of 1:5 to 1:30, with such ratio to be determined in the discretion of our board of discretion of our common stock at a ratio in the range of 1:5 to 1:30, with such ratio to be determined in the discretion of our board of directors.
 For 5.
-Authorize an adjournment of the Annual Meeting (Proposal 5): The authorization to adjourn the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3 or Proposal 4.
+Approval, on an advisory basis, of the compensation of the Company's named executive officers (Proposal 5): The approval, on an advisory basis, of the compensation of the Company's named executive officers as disclosed in this Proxy Statement.
+For 6.
+Indication, on an advisory basis, of the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers (Proposal 6): The Indication, on an advisory basis, of the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers.
+ONE YEAR 7.
+Authorization to adjourn the Annual Meeting (Proposal 7): The authorization to adjourn the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3 or Proposal 4.
 For

 We will also consider any other business that properly comes before the Annual Meeting.
-As of the record date, we are not aware of any other matters to be submitted for consideration at the Annual Meeting.
 If any other matters are properly brought before the Annual Meeting, the persons named in the enclosed proxy card or voter instruction card will vote the shares they represent using their best judgment.
 Michael W. Nall and Timothy C. Kennedy, the designated proxyholders, are members of our management.